Are Doctors Biased Against Patients? And if so, does it affect the treatment they provide.

-Another thing that I found missing from this survey, and I don’t know if it was because they didn’t ask for because the doctors didn’t respond was a bias against patients using paid medication, or a bias against pain patients in general.
-This is a bias it seems that many of us have encountered and one that is often discussed, yet there was no mention of it here.
+Another thing that I found missing from this survey, and I don’t know if it was because they didn’t ask or because the doctors didn’t respond was a bias against patients using opioid medication, or a bias against pain patients in general.
+This is a bias that many of us have encountered and one that is often discussed, yet there was no mention of it here.

 Have you encountered a doctor who was biased against you for some reason?
 Do you know what their bias was?
 Or, do you think you know?